 If you are looking for another gaming video site to catch up with the latest gameplays, you should include Caffeine in the list.
 It's a brand new platform for streaming games that employ social media to get more viewers and connect them to streamers.
 Similarly, it gives users the capability to browse through various broadcasts.
 Traditionally, we see chat windows on the side of the stream like the previously mentioned sites.
 On the other hand, caffeine has taken the approach of showing chat in the form of bubbles that appear below the stream.
 On the drawback, so far, it works best with Chrome.
 As for other browsers like Firefox and Edge, the site is irresponsive or nonexistent.

 How to Download Online Gaming Videos

-In any case that you missed a live broadcast, and don't have much time to stay online; you can consider downloading the video and review it for offline viewing.
+In any case that you missed a live broadcast, and don't have much time to stay online; you can download Twitch clips to review it for offline viewing.
 That way you can watch it anywhere you are even without the internet.
 Being that said, you need a reliable tool where you download each live broadcast on your PC.
-Acethinker Video Keeper is the best tool that you can use to download videos from different social networking sites, including Twitch and the rest of the sites mentioned.
-This tool has an easy to navigate interface that even a non-tech savvy can adjust in no time.
+AceThinker Video Keeper is the best tool that you can use to download videos from different social networking sites, including Twitch and the rest of the sites mentioned.
+This tool has an easy-to-navigate interface that even a non-tech savvy can adjust in no time.
 To start using the tool, here is a simple guide.

 Try It Free